wesleycamargo/azure-docs.pt-br/articles/media-services/media-services-manage-live-encoder-enabled-channels.md

 </table>

->[AZURE.NOTE]Atualmente na visualização, a inicialização do canal pode levar até 30 minutos.
+>[AZURE.NOTE]Atualmente na visualização, a inicialização do canal pode levar até mais de 20 minutos.
 A redefinição de canal pode levar até 5 minutos.

 ##<a id="Considerations"></a>Considerações